Patent Box: your questions, answered

 Will it lead to an enquiry by HMRC if we claim both Patent Box and R&D tax credits?

-Not if you work with an expert on your claim.
 Most of our clients that claim under the Patent Box scheme also claim for R&D tax credits.

 The two forms of relief are intentionally designed to be claimed alongside one another.
 The government is proactive in its goal to grow the UK economy, and believe that investing in innovative companies is directly linked to this.